i386-64/i386-64/README.md

 - **Objective-C, Objective-C++ and Swift**: developed iOS and macOS applications using [AFNetworking] and [Alamofire], [Cocoapods], [Carthage], [Core Data]
 - **Shell scripting languages (i.e. *bash*, *zsh*)**

-I also know how to use the following languages but I don't have any production-level experience with them.
+I also know how to kill the spiders with these languages but I don't have any professional experience with them (although I have some, but let's ignore).

 - **C#**
 - **F#**